 2. Game mechanics.
 These are the rules that implement the player’s interaction with the game, taking into account its specifics and limitations.
 Achievements, constraints, modifiers, rewards, and more are thought out here.

 3. Characters.
 Most games have a main character who is the players’ digital avatar and moves along with them through the game’s storyline.
-Some of the simplest games don’t have characters.
+Some of the simplest games don’t have characters or character design portfolio.

 4. Plot.
 Usually, the plot appears as the scale and complexity of the game increases.
 Casual games often don’t need it.
 But if you have a large project, this should be given special attention.